This information is for people renting privately in Northern Ireland.

 If your landlord still decides to end your tenancy, they must follow the eviction process.

-Leaving if the property is repossessed
+Leaving if the property is being repossessed

 If you’re an authorised tenant, you: